jenkins-x/jx-docs/content/en/blog/news/2021-no-docker.md

 If you are deploying software on kubernetes then I'd hope you've some managed kubernetes solution; so why not use that and spin up another cluster for your team for development?

 If your budget is so stretched that you can't afford 2 kubernetes clusters; one for production and one for development + staging; maybe it's time to look at using just pure serverless / FaaS instead of kubernetes anyway?
-Even in that case its better to use your serverless / FaaS infrastructure than docker locally for similar reasons
+Even in that case it's better to use your serverless / FaaS infrastructure than docker locally for similar reasons.

 ## How do I connect to kubernetes?